 European Social Survey (ESS)

-The European Social Survey measures political opinion and behavior across the continent.
+The barometer of political opinion and behavior across the continent.

 One table per country with one row per sampled respondent.

-A complex sample survey designed to generalize to residents aged 15 and older in participating nations.
+A complex sample designed to generalize to residents aged 15 and older in participating nations.

 Released biennially since 2002.